 - 2 ounces grated Parmesan cheese

-- Remove the bay leaf and the onion, strain the sauce through a fine mesh strainer or a colander lined with cheesecloth.
-Make sure you retrieve as many whole cloves as you originally added.
+- Remove the bay leaf and the onion and strain the sauce through a fine mesh strainer or a colander lined with cheesecloth.
+Make sure you retrieve all of the whole cloves.

 - Return the sauce to the pan.
 Add the Gruyère and Parmesan cheeses and stir until the cheese has melted.

-- Remove from heat, stir in the remaining 1 tablespoon butter and adjust consistency with some or all of the remaining 1/2 cup milk if necessary.
+- Remove from heat, stir in the remaining 1 tablespoon butter, and adjust the consistency with some or all of the remaining 1/2 cup milk if necessary.
 Serve right away.

 Mornay Sauce Variations